Col de l'Izoard

 the descent to Briancon.

-debris flows that come down must be something to see.
-It looked like
+flows that come down must be something to see.
+It looked like they might

 The Coppi / Bobet memorial along the Casse Deserte.

 The view in the direction of the Casse Deserte from near the summit.